C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 	#	G.getIMatrix(Graph, Reduced=True, returnRefVertex=False)		|  Returns the incidence matrix of the graph object, Graph.
 If Reduced=True, the incidence matrix will be reduced.
 If returnRefVetex=True, it will return the vetex removed from the reduced incidence matrix
 	#	G.getSpanningTree(draw=False)						|  Returns the spanning tree of the network graph.
 If draw=True, the spanning tree will be plotted using Matplotlib
 	#	G.getCoTree(draw=False)							|  Returns the cotree of the network graph.
 If draw=True, the cotree will be plotted using Matplotlib

+	### Warning: The following matricies rely on correct OCR, circuit segmentation, and a circuit where these matrices mathematically exist.
+Failure to meet these conditions may throw an error ###
+	### Warning:
 	#	G.getFundamentalMatrices()						|  Returns the fundamental cut-set and cycle matrices, Df and Cf
 	#	G.linEquations()							|  Returns the fundamental cut-set and cycle equations in matrix form
 	#	G.componentMatrix(components)						|  Returns the component matrix accounting for components that have associated linear equations, the combined voltage/current column vector and the result column vector

+	# 	Warning: If the H matrix is very large, finding the inverse of H to solve the matrix equation can take an extremely long time to calculate
 	#	G.getComponentEquations(matrices=False)					|  Returns the solved matrix equation of H^-1.y = x where H is the component matrix, y is the result column vector and x is the voltage/current column vector.
 The return format is a matrix of the equation for each voltage and current value in the combined column vector.
 If matrices=True, matrices H, x and y are also returned

 	### Notes: G.Df and G.Cf are not obtained automatically when a graph class instance is created as, if the fundamental matrices do not exist for your circuit / what is detected of your circuit then an error will be thrown.
 Thus these are obtained manually through G.getFundamentalMatrices().
+		 : Currently, the only supported components for the component matrix are resistors, inductors and capacitors.
+Therefore, to make use of the solving of this matrix equation, the circuit can only contain these components + sources.
+Further, if OCR does not identify these components correctly, the matrix equation will likely fail and throw an error.

+	SPICE SIMULATION

+	To create a SPICE netlist, use:

+	# createNetList(image, components)						|  Saves a SPICE netlist that can be imported into software such as LTSpice.
+Saves as <image_name>_netlist.txt by default.
+File extension can be configured in config.py.
+Netlist uses nodes from network graph, so that must be generated first.